sulaimanQasimi/oprative_12/TELEGRAM_QUEUE_SYSTEM.md

 The PurchaseObserver automatically sends notifications when purchases are created, updated, or deleted.
 No additional code needed.

+### 5. Automatic Purchase Item Notifications

+The PurchaseItemObserver automatically sends notifications when purchase items are created, updated, or deleted.
+This provides detailed information about individual products in purchases.

 ## Test Routes

 The following test routes are available:

 - `/test` - Test basic queue messaging
 - `/test-purchase-observer` - Test purchase observer
+- `/test-purchase-item-observer` - Test purchase item observer
 - `/test-queue-telegram` - Test queue-based messaging
 - `/test-queue-all-users` - Test bulk messaging to all users
 - `/test-direct-telegram` - Test direct (synchronous) messaging